LupusTenera/PWC/README.md

 When I am finished I will work on Google firebase.

 I configured Felgo for iOs although I am searching for a way to make it also compatible with android.

+19-10-19
+Discussed 15-10 with the teacher from college that the assesment might be too big.
+Although I might could do a sub part .
+28-10 meeting with teacher.